a-k-shyam2309/FirstRepo/README.md

-# Hii, I am learning to add repository on Github.
+# First making files on the editor, then exporting it to the repository of the Github.